Brief History of Citizens Savings Bank and Trust Company

 Other facts include:

-1920: One Cent Savings Bank changes its name to Citizens Savings Bank & Trust Co.
+1920: One Cent Savings Bank changed its name to Citizens Savings Bank & Trust Co.

-February 20, 1922: Bank moved to the Duncan Hotel, which also housed the Colored YMCA at Fourth Avenue and Cedar Street (now Charlotte Avenue).
+1922: On February 20th, Bank moved to the Duncan Hotel, which also housed the Colored YMCA at Fourth Avenue and Cedar Street (now Charlotte Avenue).

-1929 – 1959: Citizens survives the Great Depression; including from Richard Henry Boyd telling tellers to stack bundles of cash in the window and teller cages during a run on the bank.
+1929-1959: Citizens survived the Great Depression, which includes Richard Henry Boyd telling tellers to stack bundles of cash in the window and teller cages during a run on the bank.

 1946: Citizens Bank reached $1 million in capital and deposits.